Trades Union Congress

-The Trades Union Congress (TUC) is a national trade union centre, a federation of trade unions in England and Wales, representing the majority of trade unions.
-There are 48 affiliated unions, with a total of about 5.5 million members.
-Frances O'Grady became General Secretary in 2013 and presented her resignation in 2022, with Paul Nowak becoming the next General Secretary in January 2023.
+The Trades Union Congress (TUC) is a national trade union centre, a federation of trade unions that collectively represent most unionised workers in England and Wales.
+There are 48 affiliated unions with a total of about 5.5 million members.
+Paul Nowak is the TUC's current General Secretary, serving from January 2023.

 Organisation

 The TUC's decision-making body is the Annual Congress, which takes place in September.
 Between congresses decisions are made by the General Council, which meets every two months.
 An Executive Committee is elected by the Council from its members.

-Affiliated unions can send delegates to Congress, with the number of delegates they can send proportionate to their size.
+Affiliated unions can send delegates to Congress with the number of delegates they can send proportionate to their size.
 Each year Congress elects a President of the Trades Union Congress, who carries out the office for the remainder of the year and then presides over the following year's conference.

 The TUC is not affiliated with the Labour Party.
 At election time the TUC cannot endorse a particular party by name.
-However it can point to policies that it believes would be positive for workers’ rights, or to social cohesion and community welfare.
+However it can point to policies that it believes would be positive for workers' rights, or to social cohesion and community welfare.
 It can also politically campaign against policies that it believes would be injurious to workers.

 The TUC also runs the Tolpuddle Martyrs Museum and annual Tolpuddle Martyrs' Festival and Rally commemorating the Tolpuddle Martyrs and their impact on trade unionism.

-The TUC Library preserves documents related to labour history in Britain and other lands.
+The TUC Library preserves documents related to labour history in Britain and other countries, especially Europe and the Commonwealth.
 It was established in 1922 and now focuses on expanding the online and digital collections.

 The TUC archives are held at the Modern Records Centre at the University of Warwick Library.
 The archive contains files from about 1920 up to 2000 consisting of correspondence, internal and external documents, minutes, reports, printed material and press statements.

 Campaigns

 The TUC campaigns on a wide range of issues relating to the experience of people at work.

 The TUC succeeded in forcing Sports Direct to undergo an independent review into their treatment of workers in September 2016.

 In October 2016, the TUC's campaign against the Trade Union Act 2016 won 'Best Public Affairs Campaign' at the PR Week Awards.

+In August 2022, the TUC declared its support for a £15 an hour minimum wage, which it says should be implemented "as soon as possible".